 Core Web Vitals and W3C navigation timings are available for your transactions as well.
 To enable these extra metrics for transaction monitoring, select Chrome with extra metrics from the Browser type drop-down in the Advanced tab in the monitor settings.
 You can find the additional metrics included in the transaction waterfall, in steps for which a waterfall has been enabled.
 (Available for Business- and Enterprise-level accounts only.)

-The browser types with extra metrics provide the option to measure the total time as the W3C load event, instead of a previous way of measuring total time by waiting for an idle period of network activity.
-The W3C load event is described in further detail here: https://www.w3.org/TR/navigation-timing/#dom-performancetiming-loadend
+A Full Page Check or transaction monitor with the browser type with extra metrics provides the option to measure the total time as the W3C load event, instead of a previous way of measuring total time by waiting for an idle period of network activity.
+The W3C load event is described in further detail in https://www.w3.org/TR/navigation-timing/#dom-performancetiming-loadend.

 To make your choice, go to the Advanced tab of the monitor settings.
 In the Measurement section select one of the options within the Base load time on :